Ponvannan: Career

 The film did not perform well at the box office, but won three State film awards including the recognition as Best Film portraying Women in Good Light.
 The Hindu described Ponvannan's direction as an "absorbing presentation", adding "his sensitivity comes to the fore throughout the film".
 His next venture, the comedy drama Gomathi Nayagam (2004), had its title taken from the name of his popular character from the television serial Annamalai.
 The film had a low-key release and did not perform well commercially.

 Ponvannan made a comeback as an actor through Ameer's Paruthiveeran (2007), portraying the father of Priyamani's character, and the success of the film garnered further acting opportunities for him.
 He won acclaim for his performances as the upright police officer in Mysskin's Anjathe (2009) and as the shrewd customs official in Ayan (2009).
+He wins Tamil Nadu State Film Award for Best Villain for Vaagai Sooda Vaa (2011).
 Ponvannan played a stage actor in Vasanthabalan's period film Kaaviya Thalaivan (2014), winning acclaim for his performance in an ensemble cast.